chapel-lang/chapel/doc/rst/platforms/cray.rst

    will probably give you satisfactory results.

-   The Cray network interface chips (NICs) can only address memory that has been registered with them, and there are limits on how many pages of memory can be registered.
-The Gemini(TM) NIC used on Cray XE and XK systems can register no more than 16k (2**14) pages of memory.
-The Aries(TM) NIC used on Cray XC systems can register more, but it has an on-board cache of registered page information with 16k entries and performance will be reduced if the number of registered pages exceeds the 16k entries in that cache.
-Thus for any kind of Cray X* system, you should choose a hugepage module whose page size is large enough that 16k of its hugepages will cover the program's per-node memory requirement or, if that is not known, the compute node memory size.
-   For example, the 2 MiB hugepages in the ``craype-hugepages2M`` module will cover a 32 GiB Cray XE compute node, but on a Cray XC system with 128 GiB compute nodes at least 8 MiB hugepages will be needed to achieve full coverage.
+   The Cray network interface chips (NICs) can only address memory that has been registered with them, and there are some caveats with respect to this memory registration.
+On Cray XE and XK systems, the Gemini(TM) NIC can register no more than 16k (2**14) pages of memory.
+There you should use a hugepage module whose pages are large enough that 16k of them will span your program's per-node memory requirement or, if that is not known, the compute node memory size.
+For example, to cover a 32 GiB Cray XE compute node, you will need at least the 2 MiB hugepages in the ``craype-hugepages2M`` module.

+   In practical terms, the Aries(TM) NIC on Cray XC systems is not limited as to how much memory it can register.
+However, it does have an on-board cache of 512 registered page table entries, and registering more than this can cause reduced performance if the program's memory reference pattern causes refills in this cache.
+We have seen up to a 15% reduction from typical nightly XC-16 performance in an ra-rmo run using hugepages small enough that every reference should have missed in this cache.
+Covering an entire 128 GiB XC compute node with only 512 hugepages will require at least the ``craype-hugepages256M`` module's 256 MiB hugepages.

+   Offsetting this, using larger hugepages may reduce performance because it can result in poorer NUMA affinity.
+With the ugni communication layer, arrays larger than 2 hugepages are allocated separately from the heap, which improves NUMA affinity.
+An obvious side effect of using larger hugepages is that an array has to be larger to qualify.
+Thus, achieving the best performance for any given program may require striking a balance between using larger hugepages to reduce NIC page table cache refills and using smaller ones to improve NUMA locality.

    Note that when hugepages are used with the ugni comm layer, tasking layers cannot use guard pages for stack overflow detection.
 Qthreads